solita/solita.github.com/_posts/2024-01-10-playwright-for-the-rest-of-us.md

 After I had the approach selected, the program came about pretty easily and got the name [pows](https://github.com/tatut/pows) for Playwright over WebSocket.
 It is implemented in Clojure using the [Playwright Java](https://playwright.dev/java/) bindings.
-It implements many of the Playwright Locator action commands (like click, fill, check and so on) as well as the LocatorAssertions (like hasCount, hasClass, hasText etc) as simple commands that can be invoked with a JSON object.
+It implements many of the Playwright Locator action commands (like click, fill, check, and so on) as well as the LocatorAssertions (like hasCount, hasClass, hasText, etc) as simple commands that can be invoked with a JSON object.

 The protocol is command & response, the client sends a command and waits for the response to it.